 Welcome to the Year 6 Class page.

-As always, there are lots of adults who are always here to help us in our learning and experiences!
+As always, there are lots of adults who are always here to help us in our learning and growing experiences.
 These adults are:

 Miss Dunkley (class teacher)